chishibekabwe7/chishibekabwe7-learning-Repository/README.md

 21. Jupyter Notebook(With Python Programming).

 ## Contributing
-This is a learning repository no Pull Requests will be accepted, only by the author.
+This is a learning repository no Pull Requests will be accepted, only if necessary.

 ## Author
 chishibekabwe7@Github.